What You Need to Know About Sailing in Wallis and Futuna

 First, you visit Customs, located on the wharf, then you go to the Gendarmerie to complete Immigration.

 The Gendarmerie is located about 800 m (875 yards) from the wharf.
-At the end of the wharf road (at GƮte Oceania), turn left and continue along the road past the cathedral and round the corner past the post office.
-The Gendarmerie/police station is about 200 m (219 yards) on your left.
+At the end of the wharf road (at Gîte Oceania), turn left and continue along the road past the cathedral and round the corner past the post office and up the hill.
+The Gendarmerie is about 200 m (219 yards) on your left.

 Wallis Yacht Clearance Contact Information: